eslint/rfcs/designs/2019-move-to-async-api/README.md

 This RFC is a drastic change, but not a breaking change until we decide to remove `CLIEngine` class.

-This RFC just adds `LinterShell` class and deprecates `CLIEngine` class.
+This RFC just adds `ESLint` class and deprecates `CLIEngine` class.
 We can do both in a minor release.

 ## Alternatives

+### Alternatives for the class name

+#### `LinterShell`

+- `CLIEngine` ⇒ `LinterShell`
+- `Linter` ⇒ `LinterKernel`

+This name is inspired by shell and kernel.
+This name means that the `LinterShell` wraps `LinterKernel` and provides additional features.
+Most API users would use `LinterShell` rather than `LinterKernel`.

+However, this proposal focuses on adding a successor class of `CLIEngine`, so I'm not sure it's good if we rename `Linter` as well.

 ### Alternatives for the new class